 The potential loss of your home may present a situation that is so difficult that you do not know what to do next.
 If you are already in foreclosure and are considering bankruptcy, you likely have many different concerns on your mind.
 You may be wondering whether or not the lender may still be able to move forward with foreclosure action after you file for bankruptcy.

 Foreclosure and Bankruptcy

-There are some options to buy you extra time and one of these can include filing for bankruptcy.
-This might not be permanent fixture for foreclosure issues, however, unless you continue to pay for the mortgage.
-Knowing what will happen to your home in a Chapter 13 or Chapter 7 filing can assist you make the right decision about whether or not you should file for bankruptcy.
+There are options to buy extra time, including filing for bankruptcy.
+This might not be a permanent fix for foreclosure issues, however, unless you continue to pay for the mortgage.
+Knowing what will happen to your home in Chapter 13 or Chapter 7 filing can assist you to make the right decision about whether or not you should file for bankruptcy.

 A lender might also choose to wait until the bankruptcy case has been finished to move forward with the foreclosure.
-Many people who go through bankruptcy get a relief or discharge from individual liability for many types of debts.
-This is given in Chapter 7 after creditors have had the chance to object to a discharge and in Chapter 13, after the finalization of the payment plan.
+Many people who go through bankruptcy get relief or discharge from individual liability for many types of debts.
+This is given in Chapter 7 after creditors have had the chance to object to discharge.
+In Chapter 13, this is given after the finalization of the payment plan.
 This will eliminate your personal liability for that debt.

 Schedule a Consultation With a New Jersey Bankruptcy Attorney

 If you are in need of an experienced attorney in foreclosure, real estate, and bankruptcy that can provide you with all available options, then you need Joel R. Spivack, Esq.
 The New Jersey bankruptcy lawyer has been successfully servicing clients for more than 25 years.
 He understands the bankruptcy process and what it takes to get you through it.
 Don’t wait for your fresh financial start, contact us today by filling out the online form.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.